 While Prague is wonderful and you could realistically spend a week there and see all new things, most people enjoy a balance of enjoying the big city and taking a day trip or two to other nearby areas of interest.

-- Small-Group Bohemian and Saxon Switzerland National Park Day Trip from Prague.
-This 13 hour small group day trip from Prague allows you to immerse yourself into the nature of southern Bohemia.
+This 13 hours small-group day trip from Prague allows you to immerse yourself into the nature of southern Bohemia.
 Enjoy your day exploring Central Europe’s most beautiful landscapes and get lots among nature in Bohemian Switzerland National Park.

-- A trip to Cesky Krumlov from Prague.
 Get lost wandering through the 13th-century streets of Český Krumlov on the full day trip.
-This UNESCO World Heritage side is surrounded by a large Gothic castle located along the Vitava River.
+This UNESCO World Heritage site is surrounded by a large Gothic castle located along the Vitava River.
 Have lunch at a local restaurant before visiting the expansive State Castle, then explore a little further on your own.

-- Kutna Hora Day Trip from Prague.
 Explore the medieval town of Kutna Hora on this 5-hour trip from Prague.
 Led by an expert guide, travel by comfortable coach to explore the 13th-century area known for its silver mines.
 View the famous bones inside Sedlec Ossuary and the UNESCO-listed St Barbaras Cathedral.
-Enjoy soaking up the history, architecture and culture of this unique town.
+Enjoy soaking up the history, architecture, and culture of this unique town.

-- Vienna Sightseeing Day Trip from Prague.
 Want to see more of central Europe while you’re in Prague?
-This small group tours offers you the chance to visit Austria’s capital on this day trip from Prague to Vienna.
+This small-group tour offers you the chance to visit Austria’s capital on this day trip from Prague to Vienna.
 With your local guide head to the city and discover its historical highlights.
 Drive along the majestic Ringstrasse, and explore the lavish Hofburg Palace and gardens of the Schönbrunn Palace, both former residences of the 18th century ruling Habsburgs.
 Finish your Prague to Vienna day trip with a visit to St Stephen’s Cathedral and free time for lunch or shopping.

-- Day Trip from Prague to the UNESCO Towns of Trebic and Telc.
-Enjoy this limited small group tour of the UNESCO listed monuments in Trebic and Telc on a full-say trip from Prague.
+Enjoy this limited small group tour of the UNESCO listed monuments in Trebic and Telc on a full-day trip from Prague.
 Explore St. Procopius Basilica and the Jewish Quarter while getting lost in the UNESCO listed historic center of Telc.

-- Full-Day Countryside Off-Road Vehicle Tour from Prague: Volcanoes, Rana Mountain and Goat Farm Visit.
 Get off the beaten tourist path on this day trip from Prague.
 Jump into an off-road vehicle where you will discover amazing sites like Rana Mountain, photograph breathing views of the volcanic landscape and stop by a local spring for some fresh mineral water.
 But wait your adventure does not stop here!
 Visit a local goat farm for a mouthwatering sample of homemade goat cheese and learn how to pan for garnets in the earth.
-This tour of the Czech countryside will provide you with a different perspective that most tourist don’t get to see, and just think about those photos you will get.
+This tour of the Czech countryside will provide you with a different perspective than most tourists don’t get to see, and just think about those photos you will get.

 Where to Stay in Prague